 There are procedures at multiple levels to review management measures, and the MSA is reviewed by Congress every five years and is periodically revised and reauthorized.
-The adaptive management approach taken in the Alaskan fisheries requires regular and periodic review.
+The adaptive management approach taken in the Alaska P. cod fisheries requires regular and periodic review.
 Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EIS) are undertaken when the FMPs are amended in order to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
 Stakeholders are actively encouraged to participate in Council and BOF meetings and, in so doing, opportunity to review management measures is provided.
-Stock status is reviewed/updated annually, producing SAFE reports for the federally managed GOA, and BSAI flatfish stocks.
-ADFG also conducts scientific research and surveys on its state-managed fisheries.
+Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA, EBS, and Aleutian Islands P. cod stocks.
+ADFG also conducts scientific research and surveys on its 8 state-managed P. cod fisheries.
 The SAFE reports document stock status and significant trends or changes in the resource, marine ecosystems and fishery over time.
 The reports also assess the relative success of existing state and Federal fishery management programs and, based on stock status indicators, provide recommendations for annual quotas and other fishery management measures.